Generic Name: famciclovir

 The efficacy of Famvir has not been established in pediatric patients.
 The pharmacokinetic profile and safety of famciclovir (experimental granules mixed with OraSweet® or tablets) were studied in 3 open-label studies.

-Study 1 was a single-dose pharmacokinetic and safety study in infants 1 month to <1 year of age who had an active herpes simplex virus (HSV) infection or who were at risk for HSV infection.
+Study 1 was a single-dose pharmacokinetic and safety study in infants 1 month to less than 1 year of age who had an active herpes simplex virus (HSV) infection or who were at risk for HSV infection.
 Eighteen subjects were enrolled and received a single dose of famciclovir experimental granules mixed with OraSweet based on the patient’s body weight (doses ranged from 25 mg to 175 mg).
 These doses were selected to provide penciclovir systemic exposures similar to the penciclovir systemic exposures observed in adults after administration of 500 mg famciclovir.
 The efficacy and safety of famciclovir have not been established as suppressive therapy in infants following neonatal HSV infections.
 In addition, the efficacy cannot be extrapolated from adults to infants because there is no similar disease in adults.
 Therefore, famciclovir is not recommended in infants.

-Study 2 was an open-label, single-dose pharmacokinetic, multiple-dose safety study of famciclovir experimental granules mixed with OraSweet in children 1 to <12 years of age with clinically suspected HSV or varicella zoster virus (VZV) infection.
+Study 2 was an open-label, single-dose pharmacokinetic, multiple-dose safety study of famciclovir experimental granules mixed with OraSweet in children 1 to less than 12 years of age with clinically suspected HSV or varicella zoster virus (VZV) infection.
 Fifty-one subjects were enrolled in the pharmacokinetic part of the study and received a single body weight adjusted dose of famciclovir (doses ranged from 125 mg to 500 mg).
 These doses were selected to provide penciclovir systemic exposures similar to the penciclovir systemic exposures observed in adults after administration of 500 mg famciclovir.
 Based on the pharmacokinetic data observed with these doses in children, a new weight-based dosing algorithm was designed and used in the multiple-dose safety part of the study.
 Pharmacokinetic data were not obtained with the revised weight-based dosing algorithm.

 A total of 100 patients were enrolled in the multiple-dose safety part of the study; 47 subjects with active or latent HSV infection and 53 subjects with chickenpox.
 Patients with active or latent HSV infection received famciclovir twice a day for 7 days.
 The daily dose of famciclovir ranged from 150 mg to 500 mg twice daily depending on the patient’s body weight.
 Patients with chickenpox received famciclovir three times daily for 7 days.
 The daily dose of famciclovir ranged from 150 mg to 500 mg three times daily depending on the patient’s body weight.
 The clinical adverse events and laboratory test abnormalities observed in this study were similar to these seen in adults.
-The available data are insufficient to support the use of famciclovir for the treatment of children 1 to <12 years of age with chickenpox or infections due to HSV for the following reasons:
+The available data are insufficient to support the use of famciclovir for the treatment of children 1 to less than 12 years of age with chickenpox or infections due to HSV for the following reasons:

 Chickenpox: The efficacy of famciclovir for the treatment of chickenpox has not been established in either pediatric or adult patients.
 Famciclovir is approved for the treatment of herpes zoster in adult patients.
 However, extrapolation of efficacy data from adults with herpes zoster to children with chickenpox would not be appropriate.
 Although chickenpox and herpes zoster are caused by the same virus, the diseases are different.

 In a phase 3 trial in adults in which patients received a single 1500 mg dose of famciclovir or placebo, the median time to healing among patients with non-aborted lesions was 4.4 days in the famciclovir 1500 mg single-dose group and 6.2 days in the placebo group.
 Of note, in the adult study treatment was initiated by patients within 1 hour after the onset of symptoms [see Clinical Studies (14.1)].
-Based on the efficacy results in Study 3, famciclovir is not recommended in children 12 to <18 years of age with recurrent herpes labialis.
+Based on the efficacy results in Study 3, famciclovir is not recommended in children 12 to less than 18 years of age with recurrent herpes labialis.

 No famciclovir dosage adjustment based on age is recommended unless renal function is impaired [see Dosage and Administration (2.3), Clinical Pharmacology (12.3)].
 In general, appropriate caution should be exercised in the administration and monitoring of Famvir in elderly patients reflecting the greater frequency of decreased renal function and concomitant use of other drugs.